ADirin/Sep1_Imp_2025/Week7/javafx_docker_image.md

 # JavaFX Docker Image with Xming (Windows)

-This guide explains how to build a Docker image for a JavaFX application and run it with X11 forwarding via Xming on Windows.
+- JavaFX apps need a graphical display to show windows and UI.
+Docker containers (especially Linux-based ones) don’t have a display of their own.
+So, we tell the container to send the GUI to your Windows desktop using:

-This setup shows how to package and run a JavaFX application inside Docker while displaying the GUI on Windows using Xming.
+That is why we need to install **VcXsrv** or **Xming** on Windows to run a JavaFX app in Docker

-The process is:
+## The process is:

          1. Build a fat JAR with Maven (using maven-shade-plugin).